Burn Center (poem): Themes of love and violence

 Olds reflects her family life in her poems.
 She talks about emotional, verbal, and physical abuse by both men and women.
 The men were typically more violent in a physical manner.
 Women imposed more of emotional abuse onto the narrator, which was something that Olds has experience with.
 "In ‘Burn Center’, Olds's mother burned her with her love because she loved from the distance of her own needs; she may fund a burn center in a hospital, but it is too late to do her daughter any good."
 Since a complicated relationship is shown in the poem between the mother and daughter, there's this emphasization of pairing love with violence and the contrast seems to show that not every relationship, even those between parent and child, are ideal.
 Even though there's established compassion between the two, there is still violence.
-Lines 16 to 20 The mom hurts the daughter: “...but when I would cry out she would hold me to her/ hot griddle, when my scorched head stand she would/ draw me deeper into the burning/room of her life”.
+Lines 16 to 20 The mom hurts the daughter: “...but when I would cry out she would hold me to her/ hot griddle, when my scorched head stank she would/ draw me deeper into the burning/room of her life”.
 This explains the mother's love is linked to violence because when the daughter cries out for help, her mother pulls her close but it ends up burning her, or hurting her, instead of healing her.